jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 Person was probably a concept that was incorporated in many parts of the system.
 It had the business invariant that the Person only had a landline and one email address.
 Many parts of the system have probably already made decisions based upon this definition of a Person.
 Adding a cell phone or additional email address will have an impact upon all of them.

 # Summary
+Hopefully this second take at _Coupling_ and _Cohesion_ has provided a bit more clarity and definitely not introduced any confusion by me.

-The more I considered this blog addendum, the more I kept thinking about my previous blog from last year, [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which is about dependency and knowledge management.
+The more I considered this addendum, the more I kept thinking about a previous blog from last year, [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which is about dependency and knowledge management.

-More pieces of the puzzle may be fitting into place.
+_Coupling_ and _Cohesion_ are inverse measures of _Dependency_. _Coupling_ is _Dependency_ at great distances forcing components in a system and possibly systems to maintain lock-step coordination during modifications. _Cohesion_ is _Dependency_ at near distances allowing differnt components and systems to be modified independently.

 Several months ago, I mentioned an elusive grand unified theory of software engineering in [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html):
 >I feel there may be a grand unified theory of software engineering that’s still just a bit beyond my grasp.
 If there is such a grand unified theory, I’d be willing to bet that Dependency and Knowledge Management is part of it.

-I think that Coupling, Cohesion and Dependency/Knowledge Management are different facets of the same basic principle.
+I now feel that _Coupling_, _Cohesion_ and _Dependency_/_Knowledge_ Management are different facets of the same basic principle.

 # References
 [Previous References]( https://jhumelsine.github.io/2024/10/30/abstraction.html#references)

-TBD
+* [A Daily Practice of Empirical Software Design ](https://www.youtube.com/watch?v=yBEcq23OgB4) - Presentation by Kent Beck at DDD Europe 2023
+* [Balancing Coupling in Software Design](https://www.youtube.com/watch?v=KTy4rqgPOjg) - Presentation by Vlad Khononov at DDD Europe 2023
+* [Coupling Is The Biggest Challenge In Software Engineering](https://www.youtube.com/watch?v=plMttQWztRM) - Video by Dave Farley
+* [Uncoupling](https://www.youtube.com/watch?v=esm-1QXtA2Q) = Presentation by Michael Nygard at GOTO 2018